RooHTaylor/PHP-Course/Introduction to PHP.md

 That's better.
 Now our function is declared and called.
 From a technical perspective, a function does not have to be defined before it is called (unless it is defined conditionally using an `if` statement) but it is good programming practice to define functions before they are called for easier readability.

 Let's try something else.
-Let's have the function return it to be output.
+Let's have the function *return* its value instead of printing it.

 ``` {.php .numberLines}
 <?php